cbess/mymacros/README.md

 	- The macro name should, as much as possible, imply the parameter(s) it expects (if any).
 It's much harder to do when you have several parameters.

 - Macros should try as much as possible to limit the impact of local variables.
 Meaning, don't add any local variables that are not expected/wanted by the dev.
 	- A macro should avoid creating a global/local variable.
-It should use one's that are expected to be in scope.
+It should use variables that are expected to be in scope.
         - Use curly braces to confine macro vars to a scope: `({ local_macro_var = 'here'; })`

 - Don't abuse macroing.
 Meaning, don't turn an OOP langauge into a functional one by encapsulating to much functionality in macros.